UncaughtTypeError/upload-next-gen-image/README.md

-# Image Upload for Next Generation Formats
+# Image Upload for Next-Generation Formats

 Upload .webp, .avif, and .svg image formats.
 A plugin that allows you to support next generation image formats on your Wordpress site.